Administrative hearings must be requested within 30 days or suspension is automatic. We file immediately and fight both cases. Keep driving—call now.

 But more than that, we know what you’re going through.
 The sleepless nights.
 The fear of losing everything you’ve worked for.
 The shame of that mugshot.
 We’ve helped clients through this exact situation, and we’ve seen them come out the other side with their lives intact.

 Remember that 30-day deadline for your license?
 It starts from your arrest date, not from when you decide to hire a lawyer.
 Don’t delay.
+If you need to understand the full process, read our guide to the first DUI timeline in Georgia.

 Call us today.
 The consultation is free, the advice is honest, and the path forward is clearer than you think.